OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:16

-For I say to you, I will not eat it again until it is fulfilled in the kingdom of God.”
+For I tell you, I will not partake of it again until it finds fulfillment in the kingdom of God.”

 ## Luke 22:17